koolskateguy89/SortVisualiser/README.md

 1. Merge Sort does not happen

 2. Quick Sort is broken:
-    1. It usually won't sort random lists fully - they'll be almost sorted but not quite
+    1. It usually won't sort random lists fully - the list will be almost sorted but not quite

-    2. Quick Sort on a long in reverse order list will be **EXTREMELY** slow
+    2. Quick Sort on a long _in reverse order_ list will be **EXTREMELY** slow

 3. Stop button does not function properly